Timeline of Australian inventions

-Many of Australia's inventions were realised by individuals who get little credit or who are often overlooked for more famous Americans or Europeans.
+Many of Australia's inventions were realised by individuals who get little credit or who are often overlooked for more famous Europeans.

 Australian-Aboriginal man David Unaipon is known as "Australia's Leonardo" for his contributions to science and the Aboriginal people.
 His inventions include a tool for sheep-shearing, a centrifugal motor, a multi-radial wheel and mechanical propulsion device.
 Unaipon appears on Australia's $50 note.

 The Commonwealth Scientific and Industrial Research Organisation (CSIRO) is an Australian-government-funded institution.
 A number of CSIRO funded scientists and engineers are featured in this list.
 CSIRO scientists lead Australian research across a number of different fields, and work with industry and government to solve problems such as using insects to tackle weeds, growing more sustainable crops and improving transportation.